 I have always been in the art field and as you can see, love to share the joy of painting.
 That little girl really seemed to enjoy adding a few touches.

-Growing up in The Netherlands, I created store window displays and practiced freehand lettering prior to arriving in the US.
-Once here, these experiences soon evolved into graphic design and advertising art.
+In The Netherlands, I decorated store windows and did showcard lettering prior to arriving in the US.
+Once here, this experience soon evolved into graphic design and advertising art.

 Painting was pursued in art classes taught by Jay O’Meilia, A.W.S. and later, on a full-time basis under Frank Reilly, a popular instructor at the New York Art Students League.
 During that time in New York, I became one of the first painting workshop pioneers, organizing workshops taught by my idols, John Pike, Edgar A. Whitney, Robert E. Wood, Tom Hill, Milford Zornes and Rex Brandt.
 Over the years, these mentors became friends who inspired me to also paint and teach.